-These services also require you to have location services turned “on” from the device you’re using so that they can determine your true location.
+These services also require you to have location services turned “on” from the device you’re using to determine your true location.
 Additionally, when you sign up for service, you are required to provide your zip code.

 Bypass ESPN+ live blackouts on a web browser

-VPNs are useful for a number of reasons, but ESPN+ users will find the region-hopping function particularly useful.
+VPNs are useful for several reasons, but ESPN+ users will find the region-hopping function particularly useful.
 By connecting to a VPN, you will be assigned a new IP address.
 You can choose to connect to a region outside of where the blackout is occurring, which should let you access blocked live streams and replays.

 This bypass using a VPN is easy to accomplish if you’re using a web browser.
 After installing and setting up your VPN of choice, select a server location and then connect.

 We tested this out using ExpressVPN’s Dallas server.
-When we connected and tried to load a replay for FC Dallas vs. Orlando City SC, we got two messages.
+We got two messages when we connected and tried to load a replay for FC Dallas vs. Orlando City SC.
 First, we were told the video was temporarily unavailable: